-Of the 6 audits undertaken to date, where a formal assurance level was provided, 2 received a significant level of assurance and 4audits received a satisfactory level of assurance.
-However, 3 audits are still to be finalised at time of writing.
+Of the 11 audits undertaken to date, where a formal assurance level was provided, two received a significant level of assurance and five received a satisfactory level of assurance.
+Four audits have been issued with a limited level of assurance.

-To date we have made a total of 15 new recommendations during the year at the Force and OPCC, 1 recommendation was categorised as Priority 1 with 11 recommendations categorised as Priority 2 and 3 were Priority 3.
+We have made a total of 37 new recommendations during the year at the Force and OPCC, with five categorised as Priority 1 and 18 categorised as Priority 2.
+The total number of recommendations has increased by over 50% since compared to 2021/2022, where 24 recommendations were raised.